matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 works?
 And note also: it returns location.
 This thing does not change the location.
 But remember, an action is a function of the state of the thing, so it better take a location, and return a location.
-Because the return value will be the new state of the agent.
+Because the return value of this will be the new state of the agent.

+[Time 1:41:57]

 Now `move`.
 We move an ant in the direction it is heading.
 There is a caveat here that says: you must call this in a transaction that has